 Income maximisation

-It is a delicate balance to consider our personal needs alongside the financial cost of caring responsibilities.
+It's not always easy balancing our personal needs alongside the financial cost of caring responsibilities.
 With a limited income, this can add an extra layer of complexity to a situation that already feels financially stressful and overwhelming.

 Whether you are currently out of work, or you work part or full-time, we are here to support you and ease those financial pressures.

-Navigate the benefits system
+Navigating the benefits system

-Check if you can increase your income by claiming benefits or accessing government grants.
-You may be able to claim if you are:
+Why not check to see if you can increase your income through claiming benefits or accessing government grants.

 • On a low income